Sa1f27/CheatDetectAI/README.md

 ## How It Works
 - The script continuously captures frames from the webcam.
-- It uses OpenCV to detect faces and track movement.
+- It uses OpenCV, Yolo to detect faces and track movement.
 - DeepFace helps analyze facial expressions (if enabled).
 - The microphone records short audio clips, analyzing background noise.
 - Any unusual activity (e.g., looking away too often, extra voices) is flagged and logged.